-Throughout the week, I met with a host of different organisations, including Amnesty International Thailand, Thai Netizen, Siam Intelligence Unit (think tank), and the nation-wide Topporn Student Network, all of whom have expressed that our work is unique, and that we should work together on future projects.
+Throughout the week, I met with a host of different organizations, including Amnesty International Thailand, Thai Netizen, Siam Intelligence Unit (think tank), and the nation-wide Topporn Student Network, all of whom have expressed that our work is unique and that we should work together on future projects.

 We will be looking at all our prospective partnerships and working on them in the months ahead.
 In the meantime, feel free to look through all the amazing new content that’s come to us from Thailand, Singapore, and Malaysia.

-I'd also like to happily mention that I've also learnt enough Thai, so I was able to conduct workshops and presentations in a combination of Thai, English, and Malay (especially in the South).
+I’d also like to happily mention that I’ve also learned enough Thai, so I was able to conduct workshops and presentations in a combination of Thai, English, and Malay (especially in the South).